no one deals like we do!

 Ancient Carthage and dazzling white villages

-Photo © Barb & Ron Kroll
+Photo © Barb & Ron Kroll |

 Far more appealing, is the dazzling white village of Sidi Bou Said, with its arched blue doorways and wrought-iron window grilles, trimmed with pink bougainvillea.
 Climb the cobbled streets to viewpoints overlooking elegant villas and the Bay of Tunis.
 The overall effect is certainly more Mediterranean than African.

-Roman mosaics and columns in The Winter Baths, framed by an archway.
-Thuburbo Majus, Tunisia.
+Roman mosaics and columns in The Winter Baths at Thuburbo Majus |

-Photo © Barb & Ron Kroll
+Photo © Barb & Ron Kroll |

 Roman cities and ruins

 You must leave your base in Tunis to explore the Roman cities that flourished during the reign of the Caesars.
 Many of the ruins are spectacularly situated along the Mediterranean coast.
 Thuburbo Majus should not be missed, nor should Sousse with its Great Mosque.
-On Friday afternoons, the souks close and the town becomes deserted while everyone goes to the mosque to listen to the great immam (teacher).
+On Friday afternoons, the souks close and the town becomes deserted while everyone goes to the mosque to listen to the great imam (teacher).

 Travelers who venture inland will find the detour worthwhile.
 In Dougga, the Baths of Cyclops are in ruins, except for the 1700-year-old communal latrines.
 In a stone bench, shaped like a horseshoe, there are 12 holes, side by side.
 A waste channel leads to the street gutter.
 Wildflowers grow in the washbasin.
 Also well-preserved is the sign for the ancient brothel — a phallus engraved in stone.